theY2Kbug/Maze-Renderer/README.md

 ## Maze Generation

 A grid is first defined depending on the viewport width and height.
-The first 16 columns and 9 rows are left for displaying the rendered scene while the remaining grids are used for generating the maze.
+The first 16 columns and 9 rows are left for displaying the rendered scene (the rendered screen can be toggled to fullscreen) while the remaining grids are used for generating the maze.
 The maze is generated using recursive backtracking.
 A new instance of the maze is generated everytime the page is loaded or refreshed.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/76219678/164594853-4e5519e5-b77e-4b70-bc3b-726c70f9a3fc.gif" alt="maze generation">